AI Assisted analysis is here. Discover the latest updates! Check Now

 The CUX algorithm detects and defines user behaviors that can influence a decrease in conversions (Experience Metrics)

 One frustration that e-commerce stores often overlook is issues with checkboxes.
 It frequently happens that checkboxes required for form completion are too small, too close to the screen edges, not sensitive enough, or not marked with an appropriate color indicating their necessity.
 This leads to a multitude of negative emotions in users.
+Identifying these moments is a key part of eliminating user frustration.

 Often, during customer journey analysis, it becomes evident that the path that does not lead to conversion is more significant than the path leading to a purchase.